 Baked risotto has to be one of the simplest and tastiest ways to enjoy protein rich rice and its lovely creamy texture goes well with so many delicious vegetable combinations.
-Whether roasted tomatoes, baked vegetables or like for this simple vegetarian recipe, sautéed green veggies; baked risotto is the perfect complimentary dish.
+Whether roasted tomatoes, baked vegetables or for this simple vegetarian recipe, sautéed green veggies, a vegan baked risotto is the perfect complimentary dish.
 Although many recipes will add butter and cheese the risotto really is rich and creamy without these added and makes for a wonderful low-fat vegan dish.

 - 1 cup Arborio rice

 - 2 ½ cups homemade or good quality vegetable stock

 - 1/3 cup vegetable stock

 - Juice of 1 orange